tarriqferrosekhan/AI_KB/AI_Model_Landscape/Part 2.md

 | **Analogy** | Like chopping a sentence into puzzle pieces | Like coloring each piece with meaning |

 ### Neural Networks
+- A neural network is a computer system that can learn complex patterns , inspired by how the human brain works.
+- It learns patterns from data by passing information through layers of neurons (nodes).
+- It has Layers of neurons (mathematical functions), Connected by weights (parameters) and Trained using backpropagation to minimize a **loss function**.
+- Example:
+  - **Input**: picture of a handwritten “5” -> **Hidden layers**: detect strokes, curves, shapes -> **Output**: predicts it’s the number “5”.
+- **In LLMS**
+  -LLMs use a type Neural Network called **Transformer Encoder-Decoder Architecture**

 ### Transformer Encoder-Decoder Architecture
 <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/e9be8aaa-995f-4863-af11-fa3487f79495" />